 The times preceding the return of the Lord could be likened to the night, due to spiritual darkness.
 However, eventually there will be "morning", for "the earth shall be filled with the knowledge of the glory of the LORD, as the waters cover the sea" (Hab 2:14).
 After the Lord will return, Hab 2:14 will be fulfilled.
 Moreover, the period of time when "morning dawns" corresponds to the transition time.
 The Lord will help his people during that transition time.
 His people belong to the city of God and thus represent the city of God (Heb 12:22-24).
 The Lord is in them and will be present with them visibly.

 Ps 46:4 mentions that there is "a river, the streams whereof shall make glad the city of God".
-Passages related to this statement include Ps 36:8, Rev 22:1-2, Eze 47:1-12, and Psa 110:7.
-Now, Ps 36:8, Psa 110:7, and Eze 47:1-12 do not use the Hebrew word for "river" found in Ps 46:4, but a different word which also means "torrent, valley, ...".
-However, it may be that different words have been used in order to describe better what these waters are like.
-In Ps 36:8 we read that "You give them drink from the river of Your pleasures"NKJVTM , which agrees with the fact that "the streams whereof shall make glad the city of God".
+Passages related to this statement include Ps 36:8, Rev 22:1-2, Eze 47:1-12, and Ps 110:7.
+Now, Ps 36:8, Ps 110:7, and Eze 47:1-12 do not use the word נהר "river" found in Ps 46:4, but the word נחל which means not only "river" but also "torrent, valley, ... ".
+However, this does not mean that these passages are not related to Ps 46:4; it may be that different words were used in order to describe better the nature of the river.
+In Ps 36:8 we read that "You give them drink from the river of Your pleasures"NKJV, which agrees with the fact that "the streams whereof shall make glad the city of God".
 The city of God can be associated with Jerusalem during the millennial reign of Christ and with the new Jerusalem after the millennial reign of Christ.
 In both contexts we find a description of a river.
-Rev 22:1-2 describes the river of life in the new Jerusalem.
+Rev 22:1-2 describes the river of the water of life in the new Jerusalem.
 Eze 47:1-12 describes waters flowing from the temple in Jerusalem.